 Vice President of Relations

-Alissa Tabb is pursuing a M.S. in Accounting at the University of Central Florida.
-She plans to graduate in December 2018 and begin a career in auditing.
+Eleni is a senior pursuing her B.S.B.A in Accounting at the University of Central Florida.
+This is her second semester in BAP, and her first serving as an officer.
+Upon graduating, Eleni wants to pursue a career in the audit field and work for a public accounting firm.
 She is passionate about bringing students together with both their peers and faculty.
-Outside of school, Alissa enjoys weightlifting, yoga, cooking, and spending time with family and friends.
+Outside of school, Eleni enjoys playing cello, crafting, cooking, and spending time with family and friends.

 Vice President of Social Activities

-Alicia Ornelas-Perez is a Junior pursuing a bachelor’s degree in Accounting at the University of Central Florida, and will be graduating in May 2019.
-Upon graduating, Alicia wants to pursue a career in the audit field and work for a public accounting firm.
-This will be her second semester in BAP and first as officer.
-Alicia looks forward to the Spring semester as she will be in charge of hosting social events where members and candidates can share common interests and develop relationships with the firms.
-Outside the classroom, Alicia really enjoys theme parks, trying new restaurants, and just hanging out with friends!
+Tamim Daly is a Junior pursuing a B.S.B.A in Accounting.
+This will be his second semester in BAP and first as an officer.
+He looks forward to a Fall semester charge of hosting social events where members and candidates can share common interests and develop relationships with the firms.
+Outside the classroom he enjoys sports, the beach, and and hanging out with friends.
+Alicia looks forward to the Spring semester as she Outside the classroom, Alicia really enjoys theme parks, trying new restaurants, and just hanging out with friends!

 Vice President of Membership